 Trey Burke has done terrible and wonderful things to my cardiovascular system.
 He rekindled a passion for this basketball team that lay mostly dormant since I was staying up late in my sleepy pajamas to watch Glen Rice.
 We've been through more wins together than any season since the Fab Five were sophomores, and the most heartbreaking losses since that era abruptly ended under North Carolina's basket.
 He's put up more than a few heart-stopping game-breakers, and slipped through defenders so fast he owes me 1,000 beats.
 And yet it might have ended last year.
 The next L we go through together in all likelihood be our last.
 Unless…

 How it works:

-- Wednesdays I put up a winnable prize that consists of a desirable good.
+- I put up a winnable prize that consists of a desirable good.

-- You guess the final scores of this weekend's designated game (football or hoops, depending on the season), and put it in the comments.
+- You guess the final scores of the designated game, and put it in the comments, preferably in the format of [M's Score]-[Opponent's Score].
 First person to post a particular score has it.

-- If you got it right, we contact you.
+- If you guess either game correctly, we contact you.
 If not, go to (5)